xmlresolver/xmlresolvercs/README.md

 A C# implementation of the XML Resolver

-I’ve started checking things in so that I have a repository backing up my work.
-This is definitely unfinished and not yet at all useful.

 If you’ve got experience with C# projects and you happen to notice me doing anything foolish, please do let me know.